Man dies in hospital after being shot by officers in police station car park

 Officers reported seeing the man with a knife in the car park of Ascot Drive police station, in Derby, at 9.55am on Friday.

-Officers reported seeing the man in the car park of Ascot Drive police station, in Derby, at 9.55am on Friday, the force said.
+Officers reported seeing the man in the secure car park of Ascot Drive police station at 9.55am on Friday, Derbyshire Constabulary said.

-Armed officers were called and shot the man at 10.03am, it added.
+Armed officers were called and a police firearm was discharged at 10.03am.

 A witness told the BBC he heard six gunshots and saw an armed police officer standing over the man.